Association to Advance Collegiate Schools of Business

 |PADM 625||Public Policy Analysis|

 |STAT/BIOS 514||Mathematical Statistics II|

-Total graduate credit hours required (minimum) 30 (36 if both graduate foundation courses are required)
+The minimum total of graduate credit hours required for this degree is 30 (36 if both graduate foundation courses are required).

 Graduate program director